đź“…January 16, 2026

 Tracking your blood pressure trends can help you and your doctor make better decisions.
 Consider keeping a daily log or using a monitoring tool to stay informed.

-• New confusion, slurred speech, or weakness on one side
+• New confusion, slurred speech, or one-sided weakness

 • Swelling in ankles or shortness of breath